Lotte Kolson

 Lotte Kolson, previously known as K. S. Sulemanji Esmailji and Sons, is a Pakistani food company which is a subsidiary of South Korean conglomerate company Lotte Corporation.
 It is known for its Kolson brand.
 It is based in Karachi, Pakistan.

 The company is known for the largest selling snack brand Slanty, and biscuits brand Bravo.
+Its Founder is South Korea.

 History

 The company was founded in 1942 and was one of the first pasta makers in Pakistan.

 In 2010, Lotte Corporation acquired the company and subsequently renamed it, Lotte Kolson.

 In 2019, the company expanded their business and established a new factory in District Lahore, Punjab, Pakistan.